crispab/crisp-dna/_docs/index.md

 -   Crisp doesn't want to earn money from it's consultants.
 It is in practice a non-profit company (although not formally so).
 Consultants [keep most of what they earn](economic-model.html).
 -   Our [ownership model](ownership-model.html) is designed to keep our stock financially worthless.
 There is no incentive to "cash in".
 -   Consultants are 100% autonomous.
 They can do whatever they want (as long as they don't hurt the brand or [our house](what-is-crisp.html)), and work as much or as little as they want.

-We get a lot of questions about how this works in practice, especially from other consultants looking to create something similar.
-After many years of experimenting we've converged on a model that works well, basically the sweet spot between being an independent consultant and being an employee.
-So we decided to [open source](http://en.wikipedia.org/wiki/Open_source) it.

 Want to start a similar org?
 See [How to clone the Crisp DNA](how-to-copy.html).